 304 Stainless Steel: Uses and Limits

-304 stainless steel is best for mild environments but has clear limits in high-chloride or polluted areas.
+304/304L stainless steel is reliable for mild environments, but it has clear limits in chloride service—especially at crevices and threads.

 Common certifications include: